-One of the recent reviews for Blackbirch – The Dark Half
+One of the recent reviews for Blackbirch – The Beginning

 In Jessica Bakkers’ Guns of Perdition, Book 1 in The Armageddon Showdown (2020), female bounty hunter Grace Dyer and her oversized dire wolf (not really a dire wolf but with those characteristics) Kava are tracking a ruthless killer who murdered Grace’s parents when she was only eleven.
 Now, she’s grown up, trained herself to be one of the best bounty hunters of demons and monsters in the Old West, and she wants revenge.
 She funds her search for this personal demon by capturing the worst of the magical monsters, those that often look benign but are as bad as they come.
 In one small town, hunting a fanged demon that looks like a beautiful saloon girl, Grace gets unexpected help from a seventeen-year-old bar cleaner, Jessie.
 He saves her life and she allows him to tag along as she pursues her trade despite that he is not brave, not gun-savvy, and doesn’t even own a hat to keep the sun off.
 Why?
 He confesses he has nowhere else to go.
 Grace, Kava, and Jessie become a fighting unit, each with their own strengths but all with one goal: justice for the murders of Grace’s parents.

 Though at its most basic, Guns of Pardition is a paranormal story, it includes plenty of popular western elements–guns, bounty hunters, saloons, whores, owlhoots, and the natural justice that tamed the West.
 Grace is strong, clever, and tenacious.
 She doesn’t back off and has a few tricks up her sleeve that few bounty hunters or lawbreakers can match.
 Recommended for those who love wolf stories, Westerns, and original paranormal.